Blemishes can simply be defined as discolored outbursts or patches or marks on the skin, generally appearing due to the occurrence of acne.

-Usually, blemishes occur due to an infection or inflation on the skin.
+Usually, blemishes occur due to an infection or inflammation on the skin.
 But, one can consider and keep on eye on other symptoms or signs to detect the growth or occurrence of blemishes.
-Some these include:
+Some of these include:

 - Painful and stretched pustules